Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution

-Very recently, an extension to RR homodyne protocols, for both the asymptotic and finite-size regimes, secure up to 15km has also appeared \cite{Furrer:2014eq}.
+Very recently, an extension to RR homodyne protocols, for both the asymptotic and finite-size regimes, secure up to 15 km has also appeared \cite{Furrer:2014eq}.
 For a coherent state homodyne protocol like that discussed here, a finite-size proof has also been developed \cite{Leverrier:2015he}.
 It seems very promising then, that these techniques could be adapted to prove the finite-size security of all the other protocols presented here.
 Nonetheless, our asymptotic analysis shows that even in the most ideal situations, 1sDI-CVQKD is presently limited to transmission through urban networks.